scds/github-pages/introduction.md

 - It's harder to keep track of which file has what changes.
 - How will this work for collaborative files?

-This is where Version Control Systems (like git!) come in handy.
+This is where Version Control Systems (like Git!) come in handy.
 Version Control Systems automate all the tedious parts of Version Control and also allow you to do a lot more things.
 Some common features of Version Control Systems include:

 - the ability to see a timeline of changes to a file.
 - the ability to revert to a previous version easily.